yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 8. Visit the deployed website and check Application Insights in the Azure Portal to see instrumentation data.

 ### Task 2: Continuous Deployment with GitHub Actions

+Now that the infrastructure is in place, we can set up continuous deployment with GitHub Actions.

 1. Open the `deploy-sp.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three-letter abbreviation we used in a previous exercise for `$studentprefix` variable on the first line.
 Note the call to create a Service Principal.